MicrosoftDocs/dynamics-365-project-operations/articles/pro/sales/import-estimate-project-quote-sales.md

 | Task B | Hotel | 10/1/2020 | 4 | 200 | 800 |
 | Task C | Hotel | 11/1/2020 | 2 | 200 | 400 |

-When the user selects to summarize by Transaction class, the following will be imported.
+When the user selects to summarize by Transaction class, the following information will be imported.

 | Task | Category | Date | Quantity | Unit price | Amount |
 | --- | --- | --- | --- | --- | --- |
 |||10/1/2020 | 3.34 | 840 | 2800 |

-When the user selects to summarize by Transaction class and Category, the following will be imported.
+When the user selects to summarize by Transaction class and Category, the following information will be imported.

 | Task | Category | Date | Quantity | Unit price | Amount |
 | --- | --- | --- | --- | --- | --- |
 | Task A | Airfare | 10/1/2020 | 4 | 400 | 1600 |
 | | Hotel | 10/1/2020 | 6 | 200 | 1200 |

-When the user selects to summarize by Transaction class, Category and Leaf Node Task, the following will be imported.
+When the user selects to summarize by Transaction class, Category and Leaf Node Task, the following information will be imported.
 Notice that this result is the same as what was on the project.

 | Task | Category | Date | Quantity | Unit price | Amount |
 | --- | --- | --- | --- | --- | --- |